Healthy Grocery Initiative

 Fresh Creds

-Our Fresh Creds program deepens the impact of our food access work by allowing us to offer CalFresh-enrolled customers a 50% discount on California-grown fruits and vegetables.
+Our discount program, Fresh Creds, allows us to impact affordability at participating stores.
+CalFresh-enrolled customers receive an immediate 50% discount on California-grown fruits and vegetables.

-We offer discounts and associated marketing materials to small and medium-sized independent grocers or cooperatives.
+We offer the discount and associated marketing materials to independent grocery stores and cooperatives.

 Where to Shop